alex-lechner/Traffic-Light-Classification/README.md

 I will now show you how to install the TensorFlow 'models' repository on Windows 10 and Linux.
 The Linux setup is easier and if you don't have a powerful GPU on your local machine I strongly recommend you to do the training on an AWS spot instance because this will save you a lot of time.
 However, you can do the basic stuff like data preparation and data preprocessing on your local machine but I suggest doing the training on an AWS instance.
 I will show you how to set up the training environment in the [Training section][training section].

 ### Windows 10
-1. Install TensorFlow version 1.4 by executing the follwoing statement in the Command Prompt (this assumes you have python.exe set in your PATH environment variable)
+1. Install TensorFlow version 1.4 by executing the following statement in the Command Prompt (this assumes you have python.exe set in your PATH environment variable)
     ```
     pip install tensorflow==1.4
     ```